Kisgus/Kisgus.github.io/_posts/2018-11-12-Barcelona.md

 ![_config.yml]({{ site.baseurl }}/images/UNs.png)

-It was truly amazing to witness how the subjects of blockchain technology and community currencies, communicated by Bancor Network, Bangla-Pesa, Cumbria University and ComplementaryCurrencies.org were broadly very well received.
+It was truly amazing to witness how the subjects of blockchain technology and community currencies, communicated by Bancor Network, Bangla-Pesa, Cumbria University and ComplementaryCurrencies.org were received with great interest among the diverse international delegates present in the audience.

 ## Trustlines Research paper